tsherif/space-shooter.c/ARCHITECTURE.md

 // Process input
 ```

-Unlike gamepad input for Windows and Linux, the Back and Start buttons aren't captured, which are the quit and fullscreen toggle inputs respectively.
-The latter was left out as "quitting" the web page didn't seem like a meaningful interaction to me.
+Unlike gamepad input for Windows and Linux, I don't capture the Back and Start buttons, which are the quit and fullscreen toggle inputs respectively.
+The latter was left out as "quitting" the web page didn't seem like a meaningful interaction.
 The latter was left out because, as mentioned above, gamepad inputs don't trigger input events which are required by the standard fullscreen API's security model.

 Gamepad disconnections are detected in a callback set using `emscripten_set_gamepaddisconnected_callback`.
-If the currently-active gamepad was disconnected, the function will attempt to find another.
+If the currently-active gamepad is disconnected, the function will attempt to find another.

 ```c
 EM_BOOL onGamepadDisconnected(int eventType, const EmscriptenGamepadEvent *gamepadEvent, void *userData) {